Sport Photography Mentoring

 (Sony a9II; 70-200mm at 100mm; f/2.8; 1/1000th sec; ISO 6400)

-I set out my ‘standard’ camera settings in my first blog, 'Getting into Sport and Music Photography'.
+I set out my ‘standard’ camera settings in my first blog, 'Getting into Sport and Music Photography' and also in my Sport Photography Top Tips.
 In the case of pickleball, I generally kept the lens wide open to achieve a shallow depth of field and blur the background, as usual.
 I used 1/1000th second to freeze the ball and had the ISO set on ‘Auto’, with an upper limit of 8000.

 In many ways, photographing pickleball is very similar to tennis.
 Whereas with ‘contact’ team sports, such as rugby, you get plenty of opportunities to capture opponents with each other, in pickleball it’s difficult to capture opponents – and even partners – together in the same photograph.
 The image below tries to do just that.
 I was quite close to the player, so lost the end of the paddle and her feet, but the wide shot does provide some context by showing the hall in which they were playing.